so87/CISSP-Study-Guide/D1 - Security and Risk Management.md

 ### Evaluate and apply security governance principles
+##### English please?? - These are just defined roles, and processes for each role, to make sure executive management is informed about IT decisions being made.
+This makes sure that information is appropriately secured, communicated, documented, and budgeted for.
+It's like a questionaire.
+Look at ISO 27000 to get requimrents for a information security management system.
 * Alignment of security function to business strategy, goals, mission, and objectives
+  * Have to analyze cost of loss/thieft information, cost to impliment controls, and the benefit to organization by certain controls.
 * Organizational processes (e.g., acquisitions, divestitures, governance committees)
+  * if the business changes at all, security needs to be involved in that changing process. apply frameworks to those processes.
 * Organizational roles and responsibilities
+  * different job titles have to work with others and be aware of things.  each job has a checklist of things to be concerend about.  some positions will be reponsible for risk on certain decisions.
 * Security control frameworks
+  * the blue prints to how security in the organization is done.  ex. if you are going to label an area on a blueprint as a "bed room", it needs to meet certain requirements. certain frameworks need to be applied to your organization based off what you contain.
 * Due care/due diligence
+  *  legal perspective.
+What would a "reasonable person" due in the same circumstance if they were being responsible?

 ### Determine compliance requirements
 * Contractual, legal, industry standards, and regulatory requirements